emberjs/rfcs/text/0000-promote-in-element-to-public-api.md

 # Detailed design

 The existing API of `{{-in-element}}` is very simple and I do not suggest making any change to it.

-It takes a DOM element as the only positional param and a block, and renders that block _inside_ the given element instead of where it would normally go.
+* It takes a single positional param `destinationElement` that is a DOM element, and a block

-P.e.
+* The given block is rendered not where it is located, but inside the given `destination` element.
+* If `destinationElement` is false/null/undefined then it doesn't render anything but it doesn't error.
+* If `destinationElement` changes the block is removed from the previous destination and added to the new one.

+Example usage:

 ```hbs
 {{#-in-element destinationElement}}